 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

 We love a great exercise bike!
-In this review, we’ll take a look at the ProForm Studio Bike Pro 22, which is a new bike from ProForm in 2022.
+In this review, we’ll take a look at the ProForm Studio Bike Pro 22, which is a new bike from ProForm that just hit the market.
 Indoor cycling provides a calorie-burning low-impact workout that is quiet and can be done in the comfort of your own home.
 Cycling helps develop cardio efficiency, burns calories, and develops core, back, and leg muscles.
 The addition of 3lb weights also helps with upper body training.
 The ProForm Studio Bike Pro 22 is a fantastic option for anyone who wants to burn calories on a compact, lightweight bike with an attached touchscreen and subscription content.

 Our Video Review

 - 22” Touchscreen

 - Fully integrated with the bike, the 22” touchscreen adds impressive functionality to the Studio Pro 22.
 You can adjust volume, screen brightness, and resistance levels all on the touchscreen.
 You also select your iFit or manual training program right on the screen.

 - Various handlebar grips both vertical and horizontal